The first person to call me a tomboy was Cathy Lidisky.

 As I grew older I learned a new reason to hate the word tomboy – I could see how some people used it to mean dyke, which was a word guys used to put down women they thought might be lesbian, women who I couldn’t help noticing generally fell into one of three categories: women who rejected them, or women who they didn’t find conventionally attractive, or women who were better at sports than they.

 In college, my roommate Dawn’s boyfriend picked up the Lady Panthers Profile brochure that contained a short bio for each player on the softball team, including key stats: batting average, RBIs, slugging percentage, most home runs against a left handed pitcher, on base percentage, etc. As a pitcher, I was featured in a full page profile.
-Dawn’s boyfriend played American Legion baseball, so as he perused the pages of stats and made ‘wow would you look at that’ sounds with his breath, I modestly thought he might be noticing my ERA (a sparkling 1.0 in 104 IP) or perhaps my strike out record….(109, more than one per inning) but then he pointed to the profile of our right fielder and said “Who’s this guy?”
+Dawn’s boyfriend played American Legion baseball, so as he perused the pages of stats and made ‘wow would you look at that’ sounds with his breath, I modestly thought he might be noticing my ERA (a sparkling 1.0 in 104 innings pitched) or perhaps my strike out record….(109, more than one per inning) but then he pointed to the profile of our right fielder and said “Who’s this guy?”, cracking up like the stupid jerk he was.

 It pissed me off but in his defense, the first time I saw Mo (short for Maureen), at the team meeting before my first season of college courtesy of a softball scholarship, I thought she was someone’s boyfriend, mostly because she was very tall and actually sort of handsome.
 When she dropped by my dorm one night, the prissy Resident Assistant later scolded me for letting a male visitor roam the halls without an escort.
 Mo laughed when I told her but I was mad.
 Mo was pragmatic.
 “I’ve never been on a date,” she told me.
-“I’d like for some guy to ask me out, sure….but… “ We both looked at her, all six feet of blocky muscle and super short brown hair.
-I said nothing but cold-shouldered the RA when I saw her next.
+“I’d like for some guy to ask me out, sure….but… “ We both looked at her, all six feet of blocky muscle and super short brown hair (this was decades before Game of Thrones and Brienne of Tarth, whom Mo resembled).
+I said nothing but cold-shouldered the RA every chance I got.

 When I told him so, he was genuinely confused.
 “I didn’t say it about you,” he protested, looking me up and down approvingly.
 At five foot nothing and barely one hundred pounds, I was frequently asked if I was the scorekeeper, which made me as furious as being called a tomboy.
 Was there no room in the world for a girl like me?